 White is also a good choice because it keeps the plane cool, as it reflects sunlight and stops the inside of the plane from overheating, thus improving the efficiency of the air conditioning.

-It is also a matter of safety: cracks and dents can be spotted more easily on a light surface, and if there was an accident it would be easier to locate the aircraft from above because the fuselage would reflect sunlight.
+It is also a matter of safety: cracks and dents can be spotted more easily on a light surface.

 Now you know more about aircraft liveries, see which colours you can spot next time you fly!